HomeDing/homeding.github.io/elements/ota.md

 ## Upload batch

-There is a python 3 based tool available within the tools folder of the Arduino package. to use this tool you need to install Python 3 on your computer as well.
+There is a python 3 based tool available within the tools folder of the Arduino package for the ESP8266 board.
+To use this tool you need to install Python 3 on your computer as well.

 This script will push an OTA update to the ESP